ashusharma890/Expanding-Cards/README.md

 This is an practice Assignment in which a simple dynamic web page is created which showcases  basic expanding cards for interactive view using Javascript!

-Images are attached for reference & download purpose as link in index.html file.
+Images are attached for reference & download purpose as link in style.css file.

 HTML code is in index.html file & the CSS styling is done in the style.css file and the Javascript functionality in index.js file!